Head of the Research Group

 Tais Fontes Pinto

 Tais is joining us from Brazil, where she has conducted apatite fission track and U-Th/He dating on carbonatite rocks from a large shear zone for her Master study.
-Her arrival in Calgary has been delayed due to the pandemic.
-This will be working on the sedimentary basin in the southwestern portion of the NWT.
-This research is in collaboration with the Geological Survey of the NWT.
+Tais investigates the thermal evolution of the sedimentary basin in the southwestern portion of the Northwest Territory (NWT) using a variety of thermochornometric methods including LA-AFT, and apatite and zircon U-Th/He dating.
+This research is in collaboration with the Geological Survey of the NWT and the Geological Survey of Canada.

 Email: tais.fontespinto@ucalgary.ca